 In a tummy tuck, a horizontal incision is made by Dr. Jason Cooper as low as possible, just above the pubic area and below the bikini line.
 The scar should be hidden even by very small bikini bottoms or underwear.
 A full abdominoplasty procedure includes tightening abdominal muscles and removing excess skin above and below the navel, with aesthetic repair of the belly button.
 A full tummy tuck operation typically takes 2 to 3 hours.

-Identifying a Good Candidate for Tummy Tuck Surgery
+Am I Good Candidate for Tummy Tuck Surgery?

 A good candidate for a tummy tuck is at a stable weight, a non-smoker, with no plans for future pregnancies.